Information theory, machine learning and artificial intelligence have

 - [Wa] Wainwright, "High-dimensional statistics," Cambridge 2019.

 - [XR] Xu & Raginsky, "Information-theoretic analysis of generalization capability of learning algorithms," in Proc.
-NIPS 2017 (se also this lecture by Raginsky)
+NIPS 2017

 - [RWY] G. Raskutti, M. J. Wainwright and B. Yu, "Minimax